ScottHannan/dashboard/README.md

+# LR_CSV

+This folder contains scripts to generate CSV files from the LoadRunner HTML reports.
+This is so the data can be easily worked with.

+# LR_GEN

+This folder contains all the source code for the full stack of the AWS-hosted web application.

 # AWS Hosted application deployment steps
 This will give a basic tutorial on how to install the elastic beanstalk CLI and deploy a dash app.